Servers overview

 The most common issues are:

-communication error between the agent and the server usually due to a network or firewall misconfiguration.
-Verify that all the agent-related firewall ports are open
+1. communication error between the Site Controller and the server usually due to a network or firewall misconfiguration.
+Verify that all the Site Controller related firewall ports are open